Amica Mutual Renters Insurance Review of 2025

 - E-discount.
 Get a break on your premium by agreeing to receive your policy and bills electronically.

 - Loyalty.
-If you were with your previous insurance carrier for at least two years, you can qualify for a loyalty discount and the discount may increase with additional time.
+If you have been with your previous insurance carrier for at least two years, you can qualify for a loyalty discount, and the discount may increase with additional time.

 Prices